Story of the old log school - 1928

 In 1928 with the influx of families to the community there were a number of children and no school facilities.
 When the people of Cranberry Portage approached the government about providing a school for the community, they were told that if they could put up a school building the government would contribute towards the cost of hiring a teacher.
 Members of the community met and it was decided to have fund-raising events and approach the local businessmen for donations.

 The first fund-raising event was to be a dance.
-In his book, Cranberry Portage, Frontier Life At the crossroads of the North, Patterson wrote the following:
+In his book, Cranberry Portage, Frontier Life At the Crossroads of the North, Paterson wrote the following:

 The orchestra for the dance consisted of two white musicians, a fiddler and a banjo player.
 Old-time dances were ripped off in a dizzy succession, hobnails clattering in time with the silent moccasined feet.
 The frame supporting the canvas walls creaked and lurched as flying bodies whirled against it.
 Ruth (Patterson's wife) and the fiddler's wife were the only white women guests, the balance being Cree maidens from nine to ninety, so men tied bright bandanas about their arms and took the place of ladies.